cloudfoundry/cf-for-k8s/docs/deploy.md

    of the Istio Ingress Gateway service.
 You can retrieve the external IP of this service by running `kubectl get svc -n istio-system istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[*].ip}'`
-   1. If you used the `./hack/generate-values.sh` script then you should only configure a single DNS record for the domain you passed as input to the script and have it resolve to the Ingress Gateway's external IP
+   1. If you used the `./hack/generate-values.sh` script then you should only configure a single DNS record for the wildcard subdomain of the domain you passed as input to the script and have it resolve to the Ingress Gateway's external IP

 ## Validate the deployment

+1. Get the `<cf_admin_password>` with the `bosh interpolate /tmp/cf-values.yml --path /cf_admin_password`
-1. Set up cf cli to point to CF:
+command and set up cf CLI to point to CF:
    ```bash
    $ cf api --skip-ssl-validation https://api.<system_domain>
    $ cf auth admin <cf_admin_password>